-More often than not you are going to have more than one qualification needed to return the data you want.
+More often than not, you are going to have more than one qualification needed to return the data you want.
 The relationship between the qualifications is important - you might want to return people whose last name is "Smith" AND who has a birth date after (greater than) the year 2000.

 Type the following query out in your environment using the AND keyword and see if any data returns.
 If not, change the qualification until it does.